Frequently Asked Questions

-- If your book if registered with Nielsen, then you will probably have to send 5 free copies of your book into the legal deposit in Edinburgh.
-They seem to request this automatically when books are registered.
+- If your book is registered with Nielsen, then you will probably have to send five free copies of your book into the legal deposit in Edinburgh.
+They seem to request this automatically when books are registered on the Nielsen database.

 If you are self-distributing the book, the front matter could look like this (“Author” can either be your personal name or your pen name):

 Publisher: Independent Publishing Network.
 Publication date: ISBN: xxxxxxxx Author: [Name] Email: [Author's email address] Address: [Author's postal address] Website: [Author's website, if applicable] Please direct all enquiries to the author.

 If you are distributing your book through a third party, you could replace the author’s contact details with the distributor’s contact details (or include both) e.g: